alisaifee/flask-limiter/doc/source/configuration.rst

        Constructor argument: :paramref:`~flask_limiter.Limiter.default_limits`

-     - A comma (or some other delimiter) separated string that will be used to apply a default limit on all routes.
+     - A comma (or some other delimiter) separated string that will be used to apply a default limit on all routes that are otherwise not decorated with an explicit rate limit.
 If not provided, the default limits can be passed to the :class:`~flask_limiter.Limiter` constructor as well (the values passed to the constructor take precedence over those in the config).
        :ref:`ratelimit-string` for details.